 “I began working at a state-run hospital.
 Much, if not most, of the staff, I learned, came from Africa.
 It was a pleasure getting to know them, and learning about their rich cultures,” Mr. Bartky concludes.
 “These were lasting friendships I made there at the hospital.
 Many of them extended invitations for me to visit their home countries in Africa, too.”

 “I was itching to get back into dealing rocks and gems again, so I hopped in my Jeep and drove down to Tucson.
 I wanted to see how the stone market was faring since I had been out for so long,” he continues, as we begin another yarn.
-I listen, captivated by his zest for life and people and seizing the moment.
+Listening closely, I’m captivated by his zest for life and people and seizing the moment.

 “What was it like coming back to it all?”
 I muse to him.
 Had things changed dramatically?